Cecil-Chamberlain/UNiDAYS_dev_test/README.md

 Web form to add a new user to an SQL database.

 # Build database
-In the terminal, to open SQL prompt:
+In the terminal, to open SQL prompt (where 'SQLEXPRESS' is the name of the local instance):
 ```
 sqlcmd -S .\SQLEXPRESS
 ```